Terrain prickliness: theoretical grounds for high complexity viewsheds: Introduction

-While a viewshed in a 2.5D terrain can have quadratic complexity, this seems to be uncommon in real terrains~\cite{BergHT09short}.
-Indeed, there have been attempts to define theoretical conditions for a terrain to be ``realistic'' that guarantee, among others, that viewsheds cannot be that large.
-In particular, Moet et al.~\cite{MOET200848} showed that if terrain triangles satisfy certain ``realistic'' shape conditions, viewsheds have $O(n \sqrt{n})$ complexity.
-De Berg et al.~\cite{BergHT09short} showed that similar conditions are enough to guarantee worst-case expected complexity of $\Theta(n)$ when the vertex heights are subject to uniform noise.
+While a viewshed can have high complexity, this is expected to be uncommon in real terrains~\cite{BergHT10}.
+There have been attempts to define theoretical conditions for a (TIN) terrain that guarantee, among others, that viewsheds cannot be that large.
+For instance, Moet \etal~\cite{MOET200848} showed that if terrain triangles satisfy certain ``realistic'' shape conditions, viewsheds have $O(n \sqrt{n})$ complexity.
+De Berg \etal~\cite{BergHT10} showed that similar conditions guarantee worst-case expected complexity of $\Theta(n)$ when the vertex heights are subject to uniform noise.